alexandereneroth/cat-jack/README.md

 ###Cat Jack v0.2

 A javascript game in the style of Black Jack.
-Part of Webbtechnology course @ YHC3L 2014.
+Coursework for Web Technology 1 @ YHC3L 2014.

-By Alexander Eneroth and Jitan Elis.
+By Alexander Eneroth, Jitan Elis and Robin Brandt.
 Final refactoring by Jitan.